syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 Gets or sets whether the User handle is enabled for  multiple selection </td></tr>
 </table>

-The following example describes how to create 'userHandle' in diagram to delete selected objects.
+The following example describes how to create `userHandle` in diagram to delete selected objects.

 * Create handle
 * Create tool for handle